 What is UCAS' role?

-We are the official online admissions service for UK universities – we are a non-profit organisation and have registered charity status.
+We are the official online admissions service for UK universities and colleges – we are a non-profit organisation and have registered charity status.
 We work on behalf of the universities, connecting people to higher education.

 What we do:

 - Signpost to other resources

 What we don't do:

 - Suggest courses/universities